 Some cities are built on soft rocks, like sandstone, tufa, or travertine.
-Those rocks are so soft, sometimes it is even possible to dig a hole using pickaxe and shovel.
+Those rocks are so soft, sometimes it is even possible to dig a hole using a pickaxe and a shovel.
 Travertine is cut with a saw, as long as its still underground and humid.

 Often, there is a second benefit in building a huge cellar: the removed material may be used for another purpose, building houses, sand for mortar or for cleaning (as an abrasive).
 So many cellars are actually former quarries which were reused.